gbmhunter/blog/content/electronics/components/cables/_index.md

 The _National Electrical Code_ (NEC) is an American standards body which defines a set of standards for certain types of cabling and how they should be installed and used.

-NEC _types_ are acronyms consisting of a prefix describing **cable type** (e.g. coax, CATV, fiber optic) and a suffix indicating the type of flame test it has passed and where it can be installed.
+NEC _types_ are acronyms consisting of a prefix describing **cable type** (e.g. coax, CATV, fibre optic) and a suffix indicating the type of flame test it has passed and where it can be installed.

 {{< img src="nec-2005-cable-standards-reference-cable-type-and-fire-resistance-summary.png" width="790px" caption="A summary of the cable types and flame tests from NEC.
 Image from http://www.associatedtelephone.com/." >}}